Welcome to Dr. C’s Science Classes 2020-21!

 ** This site contains all the information you will need this year!

 Over the past six years, the 6th/8th Grade Science Talent program has offered our Bay Academy students the opportunity to compete in science and science-related academic contests and competitions to better prepare them for the rigors of high school as well as real-life challenges and problem-solving scenarios.
-It is a Research & Development class that is unlike any science program in the NY City School system.
-Participation in these contests and competitions have placed The Bay Academy at the top both nationally and internationally, and brought our students thousands of dollars in cash and prizes, new team laptops, a personal 3-D printer for one lucky student and much more.
-In other words give it your all this year and you could be a big winner, too!
+It is a class unlike any science program in the NY City School system.
+Participation in these contests and competitions has placed The Bay Academy at the top both nationally and internationally and brought our students thousands of dollars in cash and prizes, new team laptops, a personal 3-D printer for one lucky student, and much more.
+In other words, give it your all this year and you could be a big winner, too!

-In addition, ALL Science Talent students will be required to enter THREE MANDATORY COMPETITIONS:
+In addition, both 6th and 8th Grade Science Talent students will be given the opportunity to enter two other competitions

 - Engineer Girls

 Here is a list of other available science competitions.
 If any Science Talent (or non-Science Talent) team/student is interested in any of the following, please speak with me about them.

 - Science, Technology, Engineering, and Math (STEM) & Construction

 - Future Engineers is an education platform that hosts and develops design challenges for young innovators.
 Their site also offers you the opportunity to review lots of interesting resources from past competitions including a series of 3D Space Challenges developed in conjunction with the American Society of Mechanical Engineers (ASME) Foundation and NASA.

 - The 2018 challenge was to create a digital 3-D model of an object that serves TWO functions on the International Space Station.
 Your design must be intended to be 3-D printed and used in two different ways.